Cobatsu/Group-Chat-App/README.md

 # Group-Chat App
-This application allows users to create rooms and have conversations.
-I built this application to improve my GraphQL and Apollo skills.
-I believe that I gained many valuable experiences regarding the GraphQL-Apollo structure during the development of this application.
+I honed my GraphQL and Apollo skills while building an app that leverages web sockets, gaining invaluable experience in their structure and implementation.

 Tools and techs I used in this project:
 ----------------------------